Links to Dutch FM-activities in LMICs.

 Gert van den Berg has just left for Ghana. follow his Blog on http://gertinafrika.wordpress.com/

-The FM-curriculum in Moi University Click
+b.
+For the FM-curriculum in Moi University Click

-FM-trainers in Eldoret Click
+c.
+For the FM-trainers in Eldoret Click

-Rwanda started family medicine in 2008.
+Rwanda started FM in 2008.
 In 2011 the intake was halted and in 2015 the last resident graduated.
 The former department of family and community medicine (FAMCO), presently Discipline of Primary Health Care, has now focused on the undergraduate training of medical students (and pharmacy/ dental student in early years) in social and community medicine.
 Mieke Visser and Maaike Flinkenflogel are key people in this program.
 Read their rapport from april 2016 Article FM collaboration ruanda More info Click

 The power of the FM-approach for me is the work of Hugo Tempelman – a Dutch GP – together with Liesje Froeling in Elandshoorn.